genov8/goprototype/README.md

 - `Concat` – Concatenates strings or slices.
 - `Contains` – Checks if a string contains a substring.
 - `Compare` – Compares two values (numbers, strings, or slices) for equality.
+- `Type` – Returns the type of the stored value (e.g., string, slice, int).
+- `IsEmpty` – Checks if a value is empty (e.g., string is "", slice is empty, or number is zero).

 ---